fashberg/WThermostatBeca/README.md

     precision: 0.5
 ```

-If you have several thermostats you can anchor some settings while defining the first device and refer later on.
+If you have several thermostats you can anchor some settings while defining the first device and refer later.
 Example:

 ```yaml
 climate: